-In addition, using the onboard real-time clock, the SHOUT nano 100 can be configured for a turn-on delay.
-A turn-on delay is set for a specific Coordinated Universal Time (UTC) time and date up to 45 days in the future.
-When a delay is set and tracking is started, the device remains in its low-power sleep mode until the configured date and time upon which the device will turn on automatically and enter the start-up mode.
+In addition to using the onboard real-time clock, SHOUT nano 100 can be configured for a turn-on delay.
+A turn-on delay is set for a specific UTC time and date up to 45 days in the future.
+When a delay is set and tracking is started, the device remains in its low-power sleep mode until the configured date and time, upon which the device will turn on automatically and enter the start-up mode.
 This is useful for conserving battery power while the tracker is in transit to a destination.